 4. Create a Dummy EC2 Instance From a Snapshot

-- To begin the recovery process, create a dummy instance from the CPM console by restoring a snapshot of the most recent backup.
+- To begin the recovery process, create a dummy instance from the N2WS console by restoring a snapshot of the most recent backup.

-- First, log in to CPM and select the snapshot to be restored from the “Backup Monitor” tab.
+- First, log in to N2WS and select the snapshot to be restored from the “Backup Monitor” tab.

 - Next, on the “Recovery Panel” page, select the “Instance” option.